Tarun455/IoT-GDT/README.md

-# Updated Frugal IoT Environment & Soil Monitoring System
+# Updated Frugal IoT - for GDT

 A comprehensive soil monitoring solution built with the Frugal-IoT framework for ESP32/ESP8266 microcontrollers.
 This project monitors soil moisture, ambient temperature/humidity, and soil temperature with wireless connectivity and control capabilities.